Joi/joi.github.io/_recipes/fish-meuniere.md

 <p>Transfer the fillets to heated plates and stick in oven at 200ºF if you have oven on.</p>
 <p>Heat the 4 Tbsp of butter in a skillet over medium high heat until it melts.
 Should be about a minute.
 Add nuts and swirl until the butter is brown smells nutty - another minute or so.</p>
 <p>Top the fish with parsley.</p>
-<p>Ad lemon juice to butter and season with salt.
+<p>Add lemon juice to butter and season with salt.
 Cover fish with brown butter sauce and serve with lemon wedges.</p>
 </div>	</div>